languitar/pass-git-helper/README.md

 The above configuration directive will lead to any host that did not match any previous section in the ini file to being looked up under the `git-logins` directory in your password store.

+#### DEFAULT Section

+Defaults suitable for all entries of the mapping file can be specified in a special section of the configuration file named `[DEFAULT]`.
+Everything configure in this section will automatically be available for all further entries in the file, but can be overridden there, too.

+### Using Different Mappings Depending on the Working Directory

-Using the `includeIf` directive available in git >= 2.13, it is also possible to perform matching based on the current working directory by invoking `pass-git-helper` with a conditional `MAPPING-FILE`.
+Using the `includeIf` directive available in git >= 2.13, it is possible to perform matching based on the current working directory by invoking `pass-git-helper` with a conditional `MAPPING-FILE`.
 To achieve this, edit your `.gitconfig`, e.g. like this:

 ```ini